-Stop Complaining and Increase Your Happiness!
-Read on for 4 tools – including how/why to go on a Complaint Cleanse!
+Stop complaining – because it’s killing your happiness!
+Read on for 4 tools – including how/why you should go on a Complaint Cleanse!

 Let me state clearly that “depreciation” is not simply the absence of appreciation.
 It’s the presence of focusing on problems, flaws and disappointments.